Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 When I pointed out the repetition of the word “metaphor,” Minter clarified: “I think of the ways in which we expand on the metaphor outside of the piece of work that generates it.
 How one metaphor can lead to another.
 Similar to the way the removal of the black and mixed-race families on Malaga Island here is a macrocosm of the removal and destruction of black communities all over the South during that same period.
 The metaphor can expand to talk about what was going on in the whole country at that time.”

-Daniel Minter provided the cover art for Rachel Minter’s A Refuge in Thunder book based on her PhD research on how Bahian Candomble practices were a lifeline and shield against psychological and cultural extinction.
+Daniel Minter created the cover art for Rachel Minter’s A Refuge in Thunder book based on her PhD research on how Bahian Candomble practices were a lifeline and shield against psychological and cultural extinction.

 “…Consecrated earth it was a sacred place